katnaps/nixos-base/README.md

 ```
 configuration.nix.backup
 ```
-since we are going to use the repo's own configuration.nix file, rename it by:
+since we are going to use the repo's configuration.nix file, rename it by:
 ```
 # mv -v configuration.nix configuration.nix.backup
 ```